 Brush with water only at least twice a day, particularly after the first and last feeds.
 Don’t use toothpaste at this age, unless recommended by your dentist.
 Find out how to brush baby teeth in dental care for babies.

-It’s a good idea to see your dentist if your baby is born with teeth or when baby’s first tooth comes through.
+It’s important to see your dentist if your baby is born with teeth or when baby’s first tooth comes through.

 Preventing early tooth decay

 Baby teeth are at risk of decay as soon as they come through.
-The fight against tooth decay starts early with a couple of simple precautions.
+Tooth decay prevention starts early with a couple of simple precautions.

-If your baby likes a dummy, don’t dip it into food or liquids like honey or sugar.
+If your baby likes a dummy, don’t dip it into food, sugar or liquids like honey.
 And don’t clean your baby’s dummy by putting it in your mouth.
 Make sure to wash and sterilise it instead.